Residential Substance Use Treatment

 In the case of addiction to certain substances, such as alcohol, opiates, and benzodiazepine drugs (benzos), withdrawal can be dangerous and even life-threatening.

-Even low-dose benzos, if used over a long period of time, can result in severe withdrawal symptoms that must be managed under the care of a professional who can administer medications to help prevent the worst symptoms.4 In most instances, individuals addicted to alcohol, opiates, and benzos should not attempt to detox cold turkey on their own.
+Even low-dose benzos, if used over a long period of time, can result in severe withdrawal symptoms that must be managed under the care of a professional who can administer medications to help prevent the worst symptoms.3 In most instances, individuals addicted to alcohol, opiates, and benzos should not attempt to detox cold turkey on their own.

-For some people, medication is an effective way to maintain abstinence from their addiction until they can better manage the challenge of recovery on their own.
-For withdrawal from alcohol or opiates, for example, maintenance medications can help reduce cravings and the need for the high that the substance provides.
+Maintenance medications can help reduce cravings and the need for the high that the substance provides.
 This can give the person more time to develop tools to avoid behaviors and situations that might trigger relapse.

 Comprehensive Therapy